 OpenAI's ChatGPT is all over the news and creating a lot of questions.
 The goal of this blog is to help clarify what this all means, where it's headed, and what cautions you might want to take as an organization responsible for protecting sensitive and personal data.

 For years now, multi-factor authentication (MFA) has been at the top of the cybersecurity best practices list.
 MFA has proven to curb data breaches due to compromised credentials (usernames and passwords), and according to Microsoft, 99.9% of cyber-attacks on company accounts are preventable with properly deployed MFA.
 This is a statistic no business leader can afford to ignore.

 Have you noticed consumer and business sites including mobile applications requiring multiple steps to verify who you are?
-Perhaps you’ve set-up a multi-step verification method to access your bank or Google email account?
-This security measure is growing in popularity as most data breaches today begin with a set of compromised credentials.
-From financial institutions to online stores to social media sites, many businesses are now requiring multiple factors of verification to ensure a user is who they say they are, reducing the chances of a cybercriminal successfully gaining access to their networks.
+Perhaps you’ve set up a multi-step verification method to access your bank or personal email account?
+This security measure is growing in popularity as most data breaches today begin

 In 2018, there was 49.8 million tons of e-waste generated worldwide.
 The US contributed a staggering 10 million tons of this waste, and our share is growing.
 As environmental and health concerns arise over the ever-increasing e-waste, it is the responsibility of everyone to ensure its proper disposal.